nmarincic/numbasom/README.md

 To install this package with conda run:

-`conda install -c mnikola numbasom`
+`conda install -c conda-forge numbasom`

 ## How to use